 Whisk cornmeal and flour together in the dry ingredients bowl so that you can make the breading that you need.
-You dip the seasoned shrimp in the buttermilk quickly and then coat the shrimp with the breading.
+You dip the seasoned shrimp in the buttermilk quickly and then coat them with the breading.

 You might get better results if you take the time to dredge the shrimp in the breading mixture that you created.
-After this is done, it’ll be time to toss the shrimp into the hot oil so that they can be cooked.
+After this is done, it’ll be time to toss them into the hot oil so that they can be cooked.

 Keep Frying the Shrimp

 Frying the shrimp is a pretty straightforward process, but it’s one that you need to pay attention to.
-You need to fry the shrimp until they appear to be golden brown.
+You need to fry them until they appear to be golden brown.

-When the shrimp have finished frying, you’re going to remove them from the pot and set them on a sheet pan to dry.
-Keep frying the shrimp until you have finished all one and a half pounds.
+When they’ve finished frying, you’re going to remove them from the pot and set them on a sheet pan to dry.
+Keep frying them until you have finished all one and a half pounds.